 “Ok, let’s run.”

 Stiles grins, teeth flashing, and then he’s leaning in and his mouth is on Derek’s.
 It’s wet and dirty and absolutely devastating, and over before Derek can even begin to process it.
-His throat clicks on a swallow, heart beating too fast and mouth buzzing with dual urges to chase that sensation and run, find a distant safehouse and hide out until he has time to work his head around this.
+His throat clicks on a swallow, heart beating too fast, mouth buzzing and body battling dual urges to chase that sensation and to run, find a distant safehouse and hide out until he has time to work his head around what this all means.

 Stiles is a newly turned wolf though, acting on instinct.
 He probably doesn’t even understand what he’s doing.